unimi-dse/d89bee8f/README.md

-# lifeexpgambia
+## lifeexpgambia

 lifeexpgambia is a package that shows the relationship between Life expectancy and Gdp per capita through graphs and a regression analysis.
-The data,which I called sampledata, was downloaded from teh FRED(fedral bank of st luis) website through Emanuele Guidotti's website.
+The data,which I called sampledata, was downloaded from the FRED(fedral bank of st luis) website through Emanuele Guidotti's website.
 The data is a time series data of the Gambia from 1966 to 2017.

-## Installation
+### Installation

 ```first
 # First install R package "devtools" if not installed